CarlosNihelton/Jenkins-Flutter/README.md

 wants to find it out.

 ## A short demo
-I made this to share the idea if class mates of the Software Engineering course.
+I made the video in the link below to share the idea with class mates of the Software Engineering course.
 Audio is in Portuguese, because that's our mother language.
 I was not intending to publish that.
 Maybe sometime I take another moment and record a proper demo in English.